Vandalize (album)

-Vandalize is the 3rd studio album from visual kei rock band Alice Nine.
+Vandalize is the third studio album from visual kei rock band Alice Nine.
 It was released on January 19, 2009.

-The album contains eleven tracks, compiling the band's three previous singles ("Mirror Ball", "Rainbows", and "Cross Game") and eight new songs.
+The album contains fourteen tracks, compiling the band's three previous singles ("Mirror Ball", "Rainbows", and "Cross Game") and eight new songs.
 The album was released in two versions: a regular edition, and a limited edition of the album, which includes a DVD that features live footage, a promotional music video for "the beautiful name," and a special package design.
-The album debuted on the Oricon Chart with a #3 daily and a #7 weekly, with total sales of 13,111 recorded.
+The album debuted on the Oricon Chart with a #3 daily and a #7 weekly, with total sales of 13,198 recorded.